in-person in west asheville · virtual across NC

 in west asheville

 If you'd rather sit across from someone in a room, that's an option.
-I have a private office on Haywood Road in West Asheville — not a shared suite, not a waiting room full of strangers.
+I have a private office in West Asheville.

 In-person and virtual work the same way.
 Same intake, same sessions, same rate.
-Most people choose whichever feels like less friction that week — and that's fine either way.
+Come in, stay home, switch week to week.
+It all counts.

 common questions

-Self-pay is $130 for a 50-minute session, $180 for 80 minutes.
+Self-pay is $150 for a 50-minute session, $190 for 80 minutes.
 HSA and FSA accepted.
-Paying out of pocket means no required diagnosis, no insurer limiting how many sessions you get, and complete privacy around your records.
-I also accept BCBS NC, Aetna, MedCost, and the NC State Health Plan through a partner practice — same therapist, different billing.
-A limited number of reduced-fee slots are available; just ask during your consultation.
+Paying out of pocket means no required diagnosis and no insurer capping your sessions.
+Your records stay private, too.
+I also accept BCBS NC, Aetna, MedCost, and the NC State Health Plan through a partner practice; you'll work with me, billing just runs differently.
+If cost is a real barrier, sliding scale slots are available; just bring it up when we talk.

-Yes — all sessions are conducted via secure, HIPAA-compliant video.
+All sessions are conducted via secure, HIPAA-compliant video.
 I'll send you a link before each session.
 All you need is a device with a camera, an internet connection, and a quiet space where you can talk freely.
-If tech ever fails, just text me — most issues are solved by refreshing the page.
+If tech ever fails, just text me.
+Most issues are solved by refreshing the page.

 If you're in crisis right now, please reach out to the crisis resources listed further down this page.
-Once you're in a steadier place, I'd be honored to work with you.
+Once you're on steadier ground, I'd be glad to work together.

 Standard sessions are 50 minutes.
-Extended sessions are 80 minutes, designed for deeper trauma processing or nervous system work that needs more space to unfold.
-Your first session is 75 minutes so we have enough time to really understand what's going on and build a foundation before we dive in.
+Extended sessions are 80 minutes, designed for trauma work that needs more time to unfold.
+Your first session is 75 minutes so we have enough time to actually understand what's going on before we get into it.

 Most people start weekly.
 Biweekly once you've built some momentum, monthly for maintenance.
 We figure out what fits your life and adjust as things shift.

 Life happens.
 I ask for at least 24 hours notice when possible so the time can be offered to someone else.
-Late cancellations (under 24 hours) and no-shows are charged $130 — the full session rate.
-That's not punitive; it's because the time was held for you and can't be filled last minute.
+Late cancellations (under 24 hours) and no-shows are charged $150, the full session rate.
+That isn't a penalty.
+The time was held for you, and it can't be filled last minute.
 If something comes up, just text me directly.
 I'd always rather hear from you than not.

 still have questions? send me a message →